fabregithub/lcmrl4jecs/README.md

 Follow the steps in [Running LCMRL Scripts](#running-lcmrl-scripts) to generate graphs for the test data.
-Open the working directory, and find the file named `testdata.LCMRL.Graphs.pdf`.
+Open the working directory, and find the file named `testdata.LCMRL.graphs.pdf`.
 Two graphs for each analyte should appear: the QC Interval Coverage Plot and the LCMRL Plot.
 Both graphs for Analyte 2, should display this error message: ‘LCMRL is Below Lowest Non-Zero SL’.
 For Analyte 4, no graphs will appear in the PDF